How to repurpose an orange outdated armoire into a beautiful rustic cabinet by removing the doors and painting!

 As it sat in my shop, I pondered over it for days, trying to envision what direction to take, waiting for the clever to pop up.
 I knew it had to be painted.
 This was not a beautiful antique armoire and the orange wood was so outdated and so ORANGE.

 Supply List: (Note: These are affiliate links to products of similar products that I use.
 You can see my Disclosure Policy here.)

 – Wood Strips (cut from scrap wood)

 After invading my paint stash (because I was too darn lazy to go to the store), I found this beautiful green by Sherwin Williams I had leftover.
 I had already made up my mind that I was not painting it white, I wanted color.
 The color was called “Savvy Green”, a light airy green.
-Normally, I do use chalk paint, but I did not have any colors in stock that I wanted to use.
-You do not have to use chalk paint on furniture, if latex paint is more available, go for it!
+Normally, I do use chalk paint because chalk paint adheres great to almost any surface.
+Chalk Paint is also easy to distress.
+But I did not have any colors in stock that I wanted to use.
+You don’t necessarily have to use chalk paint for furniture makeover, if latex paint is more available, go for it!
 The colors are ENDLESS!

 As you all probably know by now, I am a fan of the farmhouse look.
-I knew I wanted to add wood to this piece.
-I decided to remove the old, ugly back and use thin wood strips to give it a planked look.
+I knew I wanted to add wood to this upcycled armoire.
+I decided to remove the old, ugly inside panel and use thin wood strips to give it a planked look.
 The Hubs had scrap wood leftover that would be perfect (you can use any wood that you have on hand).
 He cut the strips to size for me using his chop saw.
 He sanded the pieces until smooth using 220 grit sandpaper.
 I then applied Minwax Stain in the color, English Chestnut.

-He also built two wood shelving pieces to go inside the cabinet using plywood and cutting it down to size.
+He also built two wooden storage shelves to go inside the cabinet using plywood and cutting it down to size.
 (Eeeek, I forgot to take a picture ughhh!)